Eyesore123/project-management/README.md

 Files for project management website.
 This project is from The Net Ninja's Firebase and React course.

-Deployed to Firebase:
+Check the project ->

 <a href="https://javascript-d1a2d.web.app/">Go to project website</a>

-Changes I made when compared to the code in the course material:
+Changes I made:

 * Code is cleaner and drier
 * Async functionalities are fixed for adding new projects: redirect waits until the promise is resolved